chinmayarvind23/AIvaluate/design-plan.md

 ###### Attributes
 - instructorId: the primary key which uniquely identifies an instructor
 - firstName: an instructor's first name
-- lastName: an instrctor's last name
+- lastName: an instructor's last name
-- email: an instructor's log in email address
+- email: an instructor's login email address
-- password: an instructor's log in password
+- password: an instructor's login password
 - department: the department an instructor belongs to
-- hasFullAccess: determines whether an user has full access of the system, this attribute differentiate T.A. user roles from instructor roles
+- hasFullAccess: determines whether a user has full access to the system; this attribute differentiates T.A. user roles from instructor roles
 #### Assignment
 ###### Purpose
-The Assignment entity stores data of assignments created by instructors
+The Assignment entity stores data on assignments created by instructors
 ###### Attribute
 - assignmentId: the primary key that identifies each assignment
-- courseId: a foreign key to specify which course the assignment belongs to
 - dueDate: the due date of an assignment
-- assignmentKey: the correct answers of an assignment
+- assignmentKey: the correct answers to an assignment
 - maxAssignmentGrade: the max number grade one can obtain
 - description: specifies the requirement or the content of the assignment
 #### StudentFeedback
 ###### Purpose
-The StudentFeedback table stores data of AI's feedback and instructor's feedback in regards to the student's assignment submission.
+The StudentFeedback table stores data on AI's feedback and the instructor's feedback in regard to the student's assignment submission.
 ###### Attributes
 - studentFeedbackId: a primary key that uniquely identifies the feedback of a student's assignment submission
 - AifeedbackText: stores the AI feedback of a student's assignment submission
-- InstructorTAfeedbackText: stores the instructor's, or the TA's feedback of a student's assignment submission
+- InstructorTAfeedbackText: stores the instructor's or the TA's feedback on a student's assignment submission
 #### Rubric
 ###### Purpose
-The Rubric entity stores data of rubric of a specific assignment.
+The Rubric entity stores data on the rubric of a specific assignment.
 The rubrics also serve the purpose of providing prompts to the AI marking components.
 ###### Attributes
 - rubricId: the primary key that uniquely identifies each rubric
 - criteria: specific description of contents of a rubric